SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Python

+- [GoogleCloudPlatform/cloudml-samples](https://github.com/GoogleCloudPlatform/cloudml-samples) - Cloud ML Engine is now a part of AI Platform
+- [python-excel/xlrd](https://github.com/python-excel/xlrd) - Please use openpyxl where you can...
 - [microsoft/Microsoft-Rocketbox](https://github.com/microsoft/Microsoft-Rocketbox) - Microsoft Rocketbox is now available with MIT license!
 The library of 115 rigged avatars offers flexibility, enabling the easy use of facial animations across characters and the mixing and matching of texture elements.
 - [NTMC-Community/MatchZoo](https://github.com/NTMC-Community/MatchZoo) - Facilitating the design, comparison and sharing of deep text matching models.
 - [microsoft/onnxruntime-inference-examples](https://github.com/microsoft/onnxruntime-inference-examples) - Examples for using ONNX Runtime for machine learning inferencing.